 - Avoid scented soaps, lotions, and bubble baths.

-- When exercising or swimming, change out of wet or damp clothing immediately afterward.
+- Change out of wet or damp clothing right after swimming or exercising.

 - Wear cotton underwear and change your underwear daily.

 - Use barrier methods when having sex.